Opening a Café in Germany: What you need to know

 Take plenty of time to design and consult experts.

-The location of your café
+Location of your café

 What are the three most essential prerequisites for the success of a new restaurant business?
 Many people think location, location, location!
 Ideally, your shop should be on a busy street, visible to walk-in customers.
 Of course, competition is also an essential factor in a good location.
 Take your time to do thorough research.